kcoainnapo/Tryhackme/Pickle Rick/README.md

 BINGO !

-We can look into the root directory using sudo :
+We can explore the root directory using sudo :

 ![Image Alt](https://github.com/kcoainnapo/Tryhackme/blob/main/Pickle%20Rick/Images/root-directory.png?raw=true)

-We can now obtain the last ingredient with :
+We can now retrieve the last ingredient using :
 ```
 sudo strings /root/3rd.txt
 ```